Lo-fi music: Bedroom pop

+Daniel Wray of The Guardian defined the term in 2020 as a genre of home-recorded music with a "dreamy, introspective and intimate" sound, and one which spans "across indie, pop, R&B and emo".
+Jenessa Williams of The Forty-Five called "bedroom pop" almost synonymous with "lo-fi", having been traditionally used as "a flattering way to dress up homespun demos and slacker aesthetics" before being recontextualized in later years as "midwestern emo without the thrashing [and] Soundcloud rap without the braggadocio."
+Many of the associated artists have rejected the label.

 Characteristics

 Lo-fi aesthetics are idiosyncrasies associated with the recording process.
 More specifically, those that are generally viewed in the field of audio engineering as undesirable effects, such as a degraded audio signal or fluctuations in tape speed.
 The aesthetic may also extend to substandard or disaffected musical performances.
 Recordings deemed unprofessional or "amateurish" are usually with respect to performance (out-of-tune or out-of-time notes) or mixing (audible hiss, distortion, or room acoustics).
 Musicologist Adam Harper identifies the difference as "phonographic" and "non-phonographic imperfections".
 He defines the former as "elements of a recording that are perceived (or imagined to be perceived) as detrimental to it and that originate in the specific operation of the recording medium itself.
 Today, they are usually the first characteristics people think about when the subject of 'lo-fi' is brought up."

 Recording imperfections may "fall loosely into two categories, distortion and noise", in Harper's view, although he acknowledges that definitions of "distortion" and "noise" vary and sometimes overlap.
 The most prominent form of distortion in lo-fi aesthetics is harmonic distortion, which can occur when an audio signal is amplified beyond the dynamic range of a device.
 However, this effect is not usually considered to be an imperfection.
 The same process is used for the electric guitar sounds of rock and roll, and since the advent of digital recording, to give a recording a feeling of "analogue warmth".
 Distortion that is generated as a byproduct of the recording process ("phonographic distortion") is typically avoided in professional contexts.
 "Tape saturation" and "saturation distortion" alternately describe the harmonic distortion that occurs when a tape head approaches its limit of residual magnetization (a common aspect of tape recorder maintenance that is fixed with degaussing tools).
 Effects include a decrease in high-frequency signals and an increase in noise.
 Generally, lo-fi recordings are likely to have little or no frequency information above 10 kilohertz.